Gareth Southgate: England will miss ‘absolute soldier’ Kieran Trippier

 Trippier moved from Tottenham to Atletico Madrid in July 2019 and was charged in May with alleged breaches of the FA’s betting rules during that month.

-The right-back released a statement saying that he would continue to fully co-operate with an investigation that appears to now be reaching a head.
+The right-back released a statement saying that he would continue to fully co-operate with the investigation and Southgate would “have liked to have had Kieran available” at Wembley on Wednesday.

+“I think the less I say the better,” the England manager said.
+“But I think what is clear is I don’t have any influence on disciplinary procedure, which I think is correct.

+“I can’t be influencing when things happen or how they play out.

+“Other than that I don’t think there is a lot to be gained by going into more detail, really.”

+Southgate was more forthcoming about the qualities that England will be without against Denmark due to Trippier’s absence.

-Asked about the impact of Trippier’s absence against Denmark, Southgate told talkSPORT: “I said after the game, he’s an absolute soldier for us, really.
+“I said after the game, he’s an absolute soldier for us, really,” he told talkSPORT.

 “He’s a kid who since he worked with us has given absolutely everything, he’s had a huge impact on big matches and, you know, his defending, the grittiness of his defending the other day, was a key component in what was a very strong backline and a strong defensive performance that had to be.